• Discounts and special offers

 However, Biden’s proposal is likely to undergo a major facelift as the Republican-controlled House is now in the process of preparing its own draft of the 2025 budget.
 And Republican lawmakers are unlikely to go along with many, if not most, of the recommendations, specifically those that raise taxes on the wealthy.

-Laura Grande is an editor and SEO content migration specialist at Moneywise with more than a decade of industry experience.
-Throughout her career she's written about (and edited) a variety of topics, from careers and health to pop culture and fashion.
+Laura Grande is a freelance contributor with nearly 15 years of industry experience.
+Throughout her career she's written about and edited a range of topics, from personal finance and politics to health and pop culture.
 Her work has appeared on HGTV Canada, Food Network Canada, Today's Parent, Zoomer Magazine and SLICE, among others.

 Disclaimer